Paul of Burgos: Later life

+In the presbytery was placed a small choir stalls for the friars, and the chair of the father prior of the convent was near the altar of St. Hyacinth.
+In 1865, a cinerary urn that is supposed to contain the mortal remains of Bishop Pablo de Santa María was taken to the cathedral of Burgos and placed in the chapel of the Visitation, next to the tomb of his son, Bishop Alfonso de Cartagena.

 Relationship to Judaism

-Paul, who even after he had been baptized continued to correspond with several Jews, including Joseph Orabuena, chief rabbi of Navarre, and Joshua ibn Vives, became a bitter enemy of Judaism.
+Paul, who even after he had been baptized continued to correspond with several Jews, including Joseph Orabuena, chief rabbi of Navarre, and Joshua ibn Vives, became a strong proponent of conversion from Judaism.
 He tried his best, frequently with success, to convert his former coreligionists.

 In the same spirit the chief object of the edict which he drafted as chancellor of the kingdom, and which was promulgated in the name of the regent, the widowed queen mother Catherine of Lancaster, at Valladolid on January 2 (not 12), 1412, was the conversion of the Jews.
-This law, which consisted of twenty-four articles, was designed to separate the Jews entirely from the Christians, to paralyze their commerce, to humiliate them, and to expose them to contempt, requiring them either to live within the close quarters of their ghetto or to accept baptism.
+This law, which consisted of twenty-four articles, was designed to separate the Jews entirely from the Christians, to regulate their commerce, to allow them their own lifestyle and customs, giving the choice either to live within the close quarters of their ghetto or to accept baptism.

-Impelled by his hatred of Talmudic Judaism, Paul in the year preceding his death composed the Dialogus Pauli et Sauli Contra Judæos, sive Scrutinium Scripturarum (Mantua, 1475; Mayence, 1478; Paris, 1507, 1535; Burgos, 1591), which subsequently served as a source for Alfonso de Spina, Geronimo de Santa Fé, and other Spanish writers hostile to the Jews, and Martin Luther in Germany for his treatise On the Jews and their Lies.
+Impelled by his experience with and knowledge of Talmudic Judaism, Paul in the year preceding his death composed the Dialogus Pauli et Sauli Contra Judæos, sive Scrutinium Scripturarum (Mantua, 1475; Mayence, 1478; Paris, 1507, 1535; Burgos, 1591), which subsequently served as a source for Alfonso de Spina, Geronimo de Santa Fé, and other Spanish writers' counter-arguments to the Jews, and Martin Luther in Germany for his treatise On the Jews and their Lies.
 A few years after his baptism he wrote Additiones (which consist of addenda to Nicholas of Lyra's postils on the Bible, and have been frequently printed), and in his old age a Historia Universal in Spanish verse.